 While fun, diving boards can cause a number of dangerous accidents.
-The most common occurs when someone swims underneath the diving board while some else jumps.
-The impact of the board to the swimmer's head can easily knock them out and cause them to drown.
+The most common occurs when someone swims underneath the diving board while someone else jumps.
+The impact of the board on the swimmer’s head can easily knock them out and cause them to drown.
 Never swim under a diving board or ledge, and keep your distance when the diver is jumping.

 ALWAYS HAVE A FIRST AID KIT ON HAND.

 As the Boy Scouts like to say, “Always be prepared.”
 Accidents happen in and around swimming pools.
 Having a First Aid Kit can help you handle less severe situations or help you keep them under control until EMT professionals arrive.

 YOU MAY BE ENTITLED TO COMPENSATION FOR YOUR SWIMMING INJURY – CALL (615) 796-6299.

 If you or a loved one has suffered from a swimming injury, contact our Murfreesboro personal injury attorney.
 From wrongful death to premises liability, our lawyer has handled a variety of personal injury cases and can help you pursue compensation for your medical bills, lost wages, and pain and suffering.
 Our firm works on a contingency fee basis, which means if you don’t receive compensation, you don’t pay for our legal representation.

 You should not have to suffer from an injury as a result of someone else’s negligence.
 Schedule a consultation with The Clarke Law Firm today: (615) 796-6299.